Alopez844/Horiseon-web/README.md

 Added alt tags to the images.

-Fixed a few id tags and div tages to make sure all CSS styling applied to the correct section.
+Fixed a few id tags and div tags to make sure all CSS styling applied to the correct section.